Variables

 Data layer variable

-Datalayer variables can be used to read out datalayers from a wide range of providers.
-To do this, enter the name of the data layer and the name of the corresponding variable and assign a name for the variable.
+The data layer variables can now be used to read data layers from a wide range of providers.
+To do this, enter the name of the data layer and the name of the corresponding variable.

 URL variable